 [Tuesday 29 May : Barcelona, Spain] Bleary-eyed with lack of sleep, we stumbled into Barcelona's airport after a six hour flight from Qatar.
 I was expecting the usual interrogation that South Africans normally endure when entering the Schengen zone, but going through Immigration couldn't have been easier; in fact, the officer barely acknowledged my "Buenos dias", just looked at my passport, stamped it and waved me through.
 I wasn't asked a single question, and Karen's experience was similar ... now that is how countries should greet tourists.
 Welcome to Spain!

 There are several ways to get into Barcelona from the airport - taxi, bus, train, metro.
 But we would be spending three days in Barcelona at the end of our trip and would probably be using the metro then, so it made sense to buy a "T10" multi-trip ticket, use two of the rides now to get into town from the airport and keep the remaining eight rides for later.
 You can use the T10 tickets on any bus, train or metro in Barcelona ...
 EXCEPT the airport metro line, go figure.
-But the T10 ticket IS valid on the airport TRAIN (which is different from the metro), so it was a no-brainer to take the train - the T10 ticket would reduce the cost of the ride from the airport to about one Euro each, but if we bought single tickets it would be six Euros each.
+But the T10 ticket IS valid on the airport TRAIN (which is different from the metro), so it was a no-brainer to take the train - the T10 ticket would reduce the cost of the ride from the airport to about one Euro each, but if we bought single tickets it would be about five Euros each.

 Of course, nothing is ever simple - the metro has stations at both terminals T1 and T2, but the airport train only goes to terminal T2, and as you would already have guessed by now, we landed at terminal T1.
 So that meant catching the free airport bus from T1 to T2 then walking over a long overhead bridge above a construction zone to find the train station.
 After that it could not have been simpler - the guy at the ticket counter knew exactly what a T10 ticket was and a friendly guard at the automated gates showed us how to put the same ticket through the machine twice so that two people could get through the gate.
 A uniformed lady beckoned at us to hurry and we sprinted to get onto a train that was parked there waiting.
 Immediately after we were aboard the train departed and we rolled though the suburbs to Barcelona Sants station, the main railway hub in Barcelona.
 The train was spotless, comfortable and very smooth.